Zontex/python-red-alert/README.md

+# Description

+API Class to get data about rockets flying from Gaza strip to Israel. the API use's the official public API provided by "Pikud ha-oref" in Israel.

 # Features

 * Get red-alerts in real-time from "Pikud ha-oref" public API

 * Fetch location data from alerts codes (coordinates, city names, time to run for shelters)

-* Generate random coordinates within a city for virtualizing flying rocket
+* Generate random coordinates within a city for visualization of a flying rocket

 * Count number of alerts currently there is